 For sharing your research data during research, several options are recommended:

 See also UT Research Support on sharing and sending data (as well as storage).
 Furthermore, use this tool to find the best solution for storing, sharing, transferring or collaborating on research data, during the research.

 - custom filesystem (network-share) on the UT central hard disks

 - Lightweight database (no costs for < 5 GB data storage)

-For archiving your research data we recommend using the trusted repository:
+For publishing your research data we recommend using a trusted repository:

-In the social sciences Open Science Framework (OSF) is becoming more familiar.
+Open Science Framework (OSF) is becoming more familiar in the social sciences.
 OSF is a free, open-source Web tool designed to help researchers collaboratively manage, store, and share their research process and files related to their research.
 Unlike the other repositories (such as DANS or Dataverse), which were built to simply house and share files once a research project is finished, OSF also allows researchers to store and interact with files during the research process and to preregister their work and upload preprints if they so desire.
-The have Guides and FAQ available.
+They have Guides and FAQ available.
 NOTE: by default OSF stores your data in the United States, choose Germany - Frankfurt as storage location instead, as US is not GDPR compliant.

-We advise you to think about what data to share, with whom, how, when and for how long at the start of your research project and to capture these preferences in your Data Management Plan.
+We advise you to think about what data to share, with whom, how, when and for how long at the start of your research project and to capture these preferences in a Data Management Plan (DMP).